 - 1. What is a suitably (but not overly) prudent funding target? - 2.
 How long should the employer be permitted to reach that target?
 This should be realistic but not so long that the funding target is in danger of never actually being achieved. - 3.
-What probability is required to reach that funding target?
-This will always be less than 100% as we cannot be certain of future market movements.
-Higher probability "bars" can be used for employers where the Fund wishes to reduce the risk that the employer ceases leaving a deficit to be picked up by other employers.
+What likelihood is required to reach that funding target?
+This will always be less than 100% as we cannot be certain of the future e.g. market movements.
+Higher likelihood "bars" can be used for employers where the Fund wishes to reduce the risk that the employer ceases leaving a deficit to be picked up by other employers.